-A savory, easy, ultimate breakfast frittata makes a wonderful breakfast, brunch or even lunch, especially when it is loaded with protein and veggies like red peppers, mushrooms, spinach, onions, and sausage.
-It's light and fluffy and comes together quickly.
-Plus, it’s Whole30 compliant!
+A savory, easy, ultimate Breakfast Frittata makes a wonderful breakfast, brunch or even lunch, especially when it is loaded with protein and veggies like red peppers, mushrooms, spinach, onions, and sausage.
+It's light and fluffy and comes together in under 30 minutes.

 Frittatas are a good idea if you know you are doing meal-prep and want to have breakfasts ready in advance for busy mornings later in the week since they can be divided into portions and reheat well.
 Which is super handy if you are doing a Whole 30 or made New Year's resolutions to eat better in 2017 and want something loaded with protein for a quick and easy breakfast.

 You could make your frittata bigger to serve more people by increasing the scale and using a larger pan.
 Be aware of the size of your pan though - I have two cast-iron skillets and I used my smaller 10" round one to cook this 9-egg frittata.

 If you try using a larger pan with the same amount of ingredients, your frittata will cook faster and be thinner.

 Which is totally fine if that's the only size pan you have, I just don't want anyone ending up with dry, sad frittata if they can help it!